Blendify/blender-manual/blender_docs/manual/editors/sequencer/display_modes.rst

+.. |texture-button| image:: /images/icons_texture.png
+   :width: 25px

 **********************
 Sequence Display Modes
 **********************

-By default, the VSE only displays the sequencer.
+By default, the VSE only displays the strips, however, there are a few ways to preview the result of your sequence.
+The first is the preview mode, this can be enable by hitting the texture button (|texture-button|).

 Several options in the header bar allow you change the editor to display the sequence in real time, and in various ways.

 .. figure:: /images/editors_sequencer_view_header.png